israman30/Israel-Portfolio/README.md

 ###### *Technology*

-- *Dynamic way to input and calculate in real time a value tip*
+- *Dynamic way to input and calculate real time a value tip*

 - *``` Core Data``` is my friend database that helps to persist saved values & of course can be delete it*